 The Vestas V100, 1.8 MW turbine has been selected as the preferred model for this project.
-It is anticipated that up to five (5) turbines will be installed.
-The Site Plan (Tab 2) and Land Use Maps (Tab 3) illustrate the layout of the proposed facility.
-The Wind Turbine Specifications Report provides greater detail on the model selected.
+It is anticipated that five (5) turbines will be installed.
+The Site Plan (Tab 2) and Land Use Maps (Tab 3) shows the layout of the proposed facility.
+The Wind Turbine Specification Report provides greater detail on the model selected.

-All turbines at the HAF Wind Energy Project will meet Transport Canada and NAVCanada requirements for aviation safety/lighting.
+All turbines at the Wainfleet Wind Energy Project will meet Transport Canada and NAVCanada requirements for aviation safety/lighting.